gstanden/orabuntu-lxc/README.md

 ./anylinux-services.HUB.HOST.sh
 ```

 That's it.
-It runs fully-automated and delivers a complete next-generation LXC and Docker SDN container infrastructure.
+It runs fully-automated and delivers LXC single network spanned across multiple hosts, or now alternatively an LXD cluster, container infrastructure.
+There are optional switches in the CONFIG file to deploy Docker and (for Ubuntu Linux only K8S).
+Currently, the LXD cluster features of Orabuntu-LXC only supports ZFS storage pools.

 If, on the other hand, it is desired to customize Orabuntu-LXC, it is highly-flexible and configurable using the parameters in the file: